SystematicSkid/HadesMP/README.md

-# Hades-LuaLoader
+# HadesMP
-A lua mod loader library for Hades.
+A multiplayer mod for the game Hades.

 # Basic Usage
 Compile the library and inject using any DLL injector.